-Dropship revenue, where goods are provided by direct delivery from the manufacturer to customer, is recognised when goods are delivered and title has passed.
+Dropship revenue, where goods are provided by direct delivery from the manufacturer to customer, is recognised when goods are delivered and title has passed, with Matalan acting as the principal.
 Matalan has a small number of concession partners.
 For the sale of concession goods, Matalan acts as the agent where commission revenue is recognised based on the sale of the concessionary goods.